dkilcy/robotics-iot/RC/DragonLink/README.md

 1. Set Baudrate to 57600
 2. Set Expansion Connector to "Radio Modem"
 3. Set Bluetoot and Wifi to "DragonLink Mavlink"
+4. `If you want mavlink decoding to "Taranis Telemetry" and have the proper wire connected to the UEXP port, select "Enable Mavlink Decoding" and "Taranis Telemetry" on the expansion connector.` ???
-4. Click Save Settings at the bottom
+5. Click Save Settings at the bottom

 Reboot transmitter and verify saved settings.

-## Large 1000W Receiver
+## Large Advanced Receiver (V2)

 ### Antenna Orientation

 1. The top element antenna wire MUST ALWAYS BE MOUNTED VERTICAL
 2. The LOWER ( GROUND ) wire element of the antenna can be mounted horizontal on small planes and copters where there is no room to mount the bottom element vertical.

-#### Connectors
+### Connectors

 From top, going left to right:

 - Servo:  RSSI, Channels 12 to 1.
 Signal, VIN, GND
 - CEXP2 - 5-pin GH1.25 connector
 - UEXP3 - 6-pin GH1.25 connector
 - UEXP1 - 5-pin GH1.25 connector

 ### DragonLink Receiver Setup